 The add - on for the Firefox called Show Password and it works slightly differently because you have to click on an icon in the plugin bar that will either turn off or disable the character display in the password field.

 It is the way we have described in a previous publication.
-It will reveal to you every protected code with heifers in your browser.
-It comes bundled with the above utilities because it works in programs browsing the above tools can't do anything.
+It will reveal any password protected by your browser.
+It comes with the above utilities because it works in browsers and the above tools can not do anything.
 Just copy the entire string from the box below and paste it into your browser's address bar.
-If there is a field with a hidden password, a small pop-up window will show you what is hidden behind the lines.
+If there is a field with a hidden password, a small pop-up window will show you what's behind the dicks.

 This method works with all browsers, but not with Firefox that has Javascript disabled in the browser's address bar.
 Of course you can turn it on again.